carpentries/amy/README.md

     ```
 ## Run accessibility tests locally

 Accessibility tests are run with [Google Lighthouse](https://github.com/GoogleChrome/lighthouse) and [Pa11y](https://pa11y.org) as part of the CI process.
 It's sometimes helpful to run these programs locally to debug or test changes.
+For more information on the tests, see the [accessibility tests documentation](docs/accessibility_testing.md)

 For both Lighthouse and pa11y tests, Google Chrome or Chromium must be installed.
 On Ubuntu: